THE Most Amazing Pumpkin Cheesecake

 Ya’ll she brought that cheesecake, and it was life changing!
 Seriously!!!

-The tearoom had a cookbook and the recipe was in it, so I’ve been making this cheesecake ever since.
+The tearoom had a cookbook and the recipe was in it, so I bought the cookbook and I’ve been making this cheesecake ever since.

 It has quite a few ingredients, but it’s fairly easy to make, and well worth the time.